yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 - TACK allows multiple servers to share its public keys.
 Such sharing is disallowed by the current document.
-- TACK does not allow the server to track a particular client, and so has better privacy properties than the current draft.
+- TACK does not allow the server to track a particular client, and so has better privacy properties than the current document.
 - TACK has an interesting way to determine the pin's lifetime, setting it to the time period since the pin was first observed, with a hard upper bound of 30 days.
-The current draft makes the lifetime explicit, which may be more flexible to deploy.
+The current document makes the lifetime explicit, which may be more flexible to deploy.
 For example, Web sites which are only visited rarely by users may opt for a longer period than other sites that expect users to visit on a daily basis.